Macron tells Trump Europe wants to secure ‘solid peace’ in Ukraine

 Macron has tried to coordinate a European response to Washington’s sudden policy shift, hoping to use a bond he fostered with Trump during the US president’s first term, from 2017 to 2021.

-The French president earlier said he intended to tell Trump during their talks that it is in the joint interest of Americans and Europeans not to show weakness to Putin during US-led negotiations to end the war.
+The French president earlier said he intended to tell Trump during their talks that it is in the joint interest of Americans and Europeans not to show weakness to Russian President Vladimir Putin during US-led negotiations to end the war.

+“There is good reason for President Trump to re-engage with President Putin,” Macron said during Monday’s news conference in the US capital.

+But he said that security guarantees must be part of any deal.
+“Being strong and having deterrence capacities is the only way to ensure that [a deal] will be respected.
+And I insisted on that,” Macron said.

 US National Security Advisor Mike Waltz told reporters on Monday that the two sides “expect to talk quite a bit about the security guarantees that Macron has put on the table”.